 International Medical Corps’ Emergency Response Team (ERT) was already in DRC responding to the most recent outbreak, in Equateur Province.
-The ERT is now working in North Kivu with the Ministry of Health to help with infection prevention, monitoring and surveillance, and building local response capacity.
+The ERT is now working with the Ministry of Health to help with infection prevention, monitoring and surveillance, and building local response capacity, including opening an Ebola Treatment Center in Makeke.
 We will remain in close contact with the Ministry of Health, local health officials and the international community to identify any additional support we can provide.

 International Medical Corps has extensive experience and expertise in stopping the spread of Ebola, having responded in Guinea, Liberia, Sierra Leone, Mali and Guinea-Bissau in the wake of the 2014 West Africa Ebola epidemic.
 We served as a key implementation partner for the World Health Organization, fielding a team of more than 1,500 and treating nearly 460 Ebola-positive patients in our five treatment centers.
 We helped host governments prevent further transmission of the virus, provided critical training to frontline health workers—and, importantly, stayed after the outbreak to continue to build local health systems and provide mental health and psychosocial counseling to those affected by the deadly disease.